bogonets/answer/api/README.md

 # @recc/api

-Restructured Engine for the Cyclops Cloud - Frontend API
+Frontend API for the recc core

 ## License